Not sure what to wear and when? Follow this helpful guide!

 Regular hospital masks

 Additional face coverings that can be worn after leaving the hospital, if needed

 Interpreters can bring their own PPE Face Masks.

 The Clear Mask is reusable.
-An infection prevention department at a local healthcare facility have discovered these masks can be disinfected and wiped down.
+An infection prevention department at a local healthcare facility has discovered these masks can be disinfected and wiped down.

-The Communicator Masks is more difficult to clean and re-use, and is not highly recommended.
+The Communicator Mask is more difficult to clean and re-use, and is not highly recommended.

 Interpreters are allowed to wear their own N-95 respirators to a healthcare assignment.
 It is essential to ensure it is an appropriate fit, and not purchased for general use.